Hexalith/Hexalith.NetAspire/DOCUMENTATION.ai.md

 # Repository documentation prompt

-This is a template repository for creating new Hexalith packages.

 Create a complete documentation on how to use this repository template.

-Do not document files in submodule @/Hexalith.Builds/ , instead add reference to README.md file @/Hexalith.Builds/README.md
+Do not document files in submodules @/Hexalith.Builds/ and @/HexalithApp/, instead add reference to README.md files in the submodules root.

-Add a topic on how to initialize this repository by running the intialize.ps1 script.

 Add a build status topic with the following :